 These reefs are the first thing you seen when you approach the beach from the Happisburgh direction.
-Sea Palling is where the Norfolk Coast Path now ends (as at December 2014) so this beach is now a major attraction for walkers, as they see their end in sight and they've accomplished a 63 mile walk along the wonderful Norfolk Coast.
+Sea Palling now forms part of the Norfolk Coast Path so this beach is now a major attraction for walkers.

 In the winter months this is a great dog walking beach, but in the summer, because it’s more crowded with families, it makes sense to let families enjoy themselves without dogs sniffing everywhere (!) and to keep away from here.
 It does get quite busy.

 There are dog restrictions in the summer, but it is possible to walk to the east of the beach if you really want to.
 It would make more sense to travel down the coast to Waxham which has no restrictions at all, or up to Happisburgh, another great dog walking beach.